TomGrundy/takehome-health-onboarding-form/README.md

 # Thomas's Notes:
 In order to make sure I'm not blowing out the two hour time limit, here's some notes on parts I would have given more attention to if I had a longer time-limit:
 - The tests are present and passing, and I've given them a look over, but not the full meticulous review I would give them, given I fundamentally don't trust AI tests.
 So the tests are there, and from a quick glance look okay, but do not trust their lies! 🤣
+- The QR code in the final step is totally fake, ideally I'd use the node package mentioned for one of the other possible take home assignments and make a QR code that way, but that feels out of scope so I skipped it
+- Definitely abusing localstorage a bit here in a way that, if this were to be productionized, I'd have to pull out and replace with real actual network calls, but once again, felt a bit out of scope given time restrictions

 # Initial prompt used: